 A student’s eligibility for aid is based upon his or her cost of attendance (COA), expected family contribution (EFC), unmet need, enrollment status, eligibility requirements of each specific aid program, academic progress, and fund availability.

 In order to meet your need, we first award any scholarships, federal Pell grant, and the Tuition Assistant Program Grant for which you are eligible.
 Federal subsidized loans are then offered to eligible applicants with need remaining.
-Eligible students are then offered a Federal SEOG grant, Federal Perkins Loan, and Federal Work-Study as long as funds remain.
+Eligible students are then offered a Federal SEOG grant, and Federal Work-Study as long as funds remain.
 Federal unsubsidized loans are offered to students whose total aid remains below their COA.

 Students who require additional assistance to cover their bill or educations expenses may wish to consider a Payment Plan, Parent PLUS Loan, or alternative educational loan.